-The Visual Art course exposes students to the elements and principles of art through the elements and principles of art, as well as a creative study of varying drawing and painting techniques, as well as three-dimensional forms such as clay.
+The Visual Arts learning area exposes students to the elements and principles of art through a creative study of varying drawing and painting techniques, as well as three-dimensional forms such as clay.

 Through Visual Arts, students make and respond using visual arts knowledge, understanding and skills to express meanings associated with personal views, intrinsic and extrinsic worlds.